sachinb20/sachinb20.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](images/Bin-Picking.png){: .align-left width="200px"}

-An integrated bin‑picking framework that can grasp unknown transparent and semi‑transparent objects in a cluttered environment effectively combining a category-agnostic instance‑segmentation method and an analytical grasp evaluation method.<br><br><br><br><br>
+<br>In this project we develop an integrated bin‑picking framework that can grasp unknown transparent and semi‑transparent objects in a cluttered environment effectively .
+This is achieved by combining a category-agnostic instance‑segmentation method and an analytical grasp evaluation method.<br><br><br><br><br>

 [PDF](/about) | [Code](/about) Releasing Soon!